cran/PDE/README.md

 Install the dependent packages

     install.packages("tcltk2")    # Install the dependent package tcltk2

-The package requires the XpfReader software by Glyph & Cog, LLC.
-Please download and install the xpfreader from the following website onto your local disk:
+The package requires the Xpdf command line tools by Glyph & Cog, LLC.
+Please download and install the Xpdf command line tools from the following website onto your local disk:
 <a href="https://www.xpdfreader.com/download.html" class="uri">https://www.xpdfreader.com/download.html</a>
 (<a href="https://www.xpdfreader.com/download.html" class="uri">https://www.xpdfreader.com/download.html</a>).
-Alternatively, the following command can be used to install the correct
+Alternatively, the following command can be used to install the correct Xpdf command line tools:
-XpdfReader:

-    PDE_install_XpdfReader4.02()    # Download and install the XpdfReader PDE_check_Xpdf_install()        # Check if all required xpdf tools are installed correctly
+    PDE_install_Xpdftools4.02()    # Download and install the Xpdf command line tools PDE_check_Xpdf_install()        # Check if all required XPDF tools are installed correctly

-**NOTE: The PDE analyzer requires the xpdf tools pdftotext, pdftohtml, and pdftopng.
-If you have XpdfReader installed, but the PDE analyzer still throws an error, locate the pdftotext, pdftohtml, and pdftopng on your PC and add the directory to the system path.
-For detailed instructions see: [Troubleshoot](#troubleshoot) - [Add XpdfReader to system path on Windows (pdftotext, pdftohtml and pdftopng not detected.)](#add-xpdfreader-to-system-path-on-windows-pdftotext-pdftohtml-and-pdftopng-not-detected.), [Troubleshoot](#troubleshoot) - [Add XpdfReader to system path on Mac (pdftotext, pdftohtml and pdftopng not detected.)](#add-xpdfreader-to-system-path-on-mac-pdftotext-pdftohtml-and-pdftopng-not-detected.), [Troubleshoot](#troubleshoot) - [Add XpdfReader to system path on Linux (pdftotext, pdftohtml and pdftopng not detected.)](#add-xpdfreader-to-system-path-on-linux-pdftotext-pdftohtml-and-pdftopng-not-detected.).**
+Install the package through CRAN

+    install.packages("PDE", dependencies = TRUE)

-Choose the location where you downloaded latest PDE\_\*.\*.\*.tar.gz
+or choose the location where you downloaded latest PDE\_\*.\*.\*.tar.gz and install it from a local path.

     filename <- file.choose()     # Choose the location where you downloaded the latest PDE_*.*.*.tar.gz
     install.packages(filename,  type="source", repos=NULL)

-or through CRAN

-    install.packages("PDE", dependencies = TRUE)

 **NOTE: The PDE package was tested on Microsoft Windows, Mac and Linux machines.
 Major differences include the visual appearance of the